 - Master’s, doctoral precandidates, and NCFD students must be registered for a minimum of 8 credit hours each fall and winter term.

-- Students holding graduate assistantships with appointments of 0.25 or greater must be registered for at least 6 credit hours each fall and winter term.
+- Students holding graduate assistantships with appointments of 0.25 or greater must be registered for at least 6 credit hours each fall and winter term to be considered to be enrolled for full-time study.

 - Ph.D. and Doctor of Musical Arts (DMA) candidates must be making satisfactory progress towards completion of their degree, and candidates for the Ph.D. are required to be registered in the fall and winter terms.